klemmchr/Mass_Salvage_Assist/README.md

-# Mass Mill Assist - World of Warcraft Addon
+# Mass Crafting Assist - World of Warcraft Addon

 **WHAT IT DOES**

-Assists in Mass Milling herbs in World of Warcraft by allowing you to mass mill nonstop all the herbs in your bags.
+Assists in Mass Crafting in World of Warcraft by allowing you to mass craft nonstop.
+For example, Mass milling, prospecting, thaumaturgy, etc.

+**COMPATIBLE PROFESSIOSN**

+* Alchemy
+* Herbalism
+* Cooking
+* Tailoring
+* Engineering
+* Enchanting (Shatter Essence only)
+* Jewelcrafting
+* Inscription

-* Compatible with mass milling of the current expansion, as well as all previous expansion herbs.
+* Compatible with mass crafting of the current expansion, as well as all previous expansions, if it applies.
-* Continually combines all stacks of the originally selected herb until complete
+* Continually combines all stacks of the originally selected reagents until complete
 * Helps avoid the stacking error that prevents you from mass milling even though you should be able to.

 ![New Feature](https://i.imgur.com/KdEo4ZG.png)